pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-console/index.md

 !["Stack Favorites card on Dashboard and the left navigation"](stacks-navigation-favorites-card.png)

-## Easier navigation around the Service with a new left navigation bar
+## Easier navigation around the Service with a new left navigation pane

 Among the biggest changes to the feel of the Service is our new left navigation pane.
 Navigation items like your Dashboard, Stacks, and Settings are accessible in the new pane from anywhere in the Service.